lucaschirruINAF/SRT-Documentation/antenna.rst

 **SKARAB**      all        187.5,160,128,93.75,80,64,46.875,40,32,23.4375,20,16       down to 1 ms    65536                 spectro-polarimeter
 =============== ========== ========================================================== =============== ===================== ======================================================================

-(*) For the 1500 MHz SARDARA configuration, the actual available RF bandwidth is 1200 MHz with the C-band and K-band receivers.
-Similarly, for the 420 MHz SARDARA configuration, the effective RF bandwidth is 300 MHz with the K-band and C-band receivers.
-Instead, the L-band receiver only has 500 MHz of RF bandwidth; when the SARDARA 420 MHz configuration is needed, the actual available RF bandwidth for SARDARA is 100 MHz (when selecting the XXL3 or XXC3 filters) or 90 MHz (when selecting the XXL5 or XXC5 filters).
+For the Total Power and SARDARA, the backend configuration with DISCOS has different bandwidths from effective ones.
+For SARDARA, note that the actual available effective bandwidth of 1200 MHz corresponds to 1500 MHz in the backend setting.
+Similarly, for the effective bandwidth of 300 MHz, a bandwitdh of 420 MHz in the backend configuration is necessary.
+In the case of the Total Power, the four effective bandwidths correspond to 300, 730, 1250 or 2000 MHz, respectively.

 Total Power
 -----------